-Meanwhile, if you frequently crave for snacks, keep some fruits handy.
+Meanwhile, if you frequently crave snacks, keep some fruits handy.
 Make sure that you stock up on nuts and yoghurt because it’s wise to make healthy choices for snacks.
-Eat foods that are rich in folic acid to prevent birth defects and don’t forget oily fish varieties that contain the required amounts of Omega 3 fatty acids.
+Eat foods that are rich in folic acid to prevent birth defects, and don’t forget oily fish varieties that contain the required amounts of Omega 3 fatty acids.
 Milk and milk products should be a part of your diet because bone strength is important, too.

 Tips & Care

 In a nutshell, the entire process of pregnancy is to keep yourself and your baby safe and healthy.
 Since you have successfully completed the 1st trimester and come so far, ensure you practice healthy habits for this one as well.